nathanielkang/AegisFL-Cal/README.md

 ## Contact

 For questions about the implementation or paper, please contact:
-- Nathaniel Kang - natekang@yonsei.ac.kr
+- NATHANIEL KANG - natekang@yonsei.ac.kr